raacker/raacker.github.io/_posts/2019-07-15-pass-key-event-to-a-specific-process.md

     - C#
 tags:
     - [C#]
+excerpt: How to pass key event to a process in C#
 ---

 Let's just go straightforward how to make "KeyEvent" to a specific process using C#.